-MEMBER STATE HR, BE, HU, IE, AT, SE, RO, FI, DE, ES, SK, FR, CZ, EL, DK, NL, IT, EE, PL HR, BE, HU, IE, AT, SE, RO, FI, DE, ES, SK, FR, CZ, EL, DK, NL ,IT, EE, PL COMMISSION PROPOSAL Drafting suggestions Comments this Regulation at the latest, and every five three years thereafter, the Commission shall evaluate this Regulation and report to the European Parliament, the Council and the European years.
+MEMBER STATE HR, BE, HU, IE, AT, SE, RO, FI, DE, ES, SK, FR, CZ, EL, DK, NL, IT, EE, PL, LU HR, BE, HU, IE, AT, SE, RO, FI, DE, ES, SK, FR, CZ, EL, DK, NL, IT, EE, PL, LU COMMISSION PROPOSAL Drafting suggestions Comments By five three years after the entry into force of this Regulation at the latest, and every five three years thereafter, the Commission shall evaluate this Regulation and report to the European Parliament, the Council and the European Economic and Social Committee. years for an evaluation.
+Therefore, it is proposed that the evaluation be completed every three years.
 This would also have the additional advantage that the regulation can be evaluated at the same time as the board's functioning (cf. paragraph 4).
-Economic and Social Committee.
-DE (Comments): On the basis of the findings and taking into utmost account the opinion of the Board, that report shall, where appropriate, be accompanied by a proposal for amendment of this Regulation.
+On the basis of the findings and taking into DE (Comments): on the basis of the findings and taking into utmost account the opinion of the Board, that report shall, where appropriate, be accompanied by a proposal for amendment of this Regulation.
 We welcome the fact that the COM shall evaluate the Regulation (and the functioning of the Board, following para.
 4).
 We wonder, however, whether it shall be prescribed, that the evaluation report should be made public, as e.g. the GDPR provides for in its Art.
 97. Also the COM should be empowered to make appropriate proposals to amend the Regulation following its evaluation.
 The COM should be required to submit such proposals for amendment precisely in the event that the COM identifies gaps.
 Due to the considerable importance of the DSA, for example for the individual freedom of opinion, the public opinion-forming process or the protection of personality rights, it could be considered to include the effects of the regulation on certain fundamental rights as an explicit evaluation criterion.
 Addionally, in view of the rapid development of the digital sphere, the time span "every five years" seems a little bit too long to us.
-Every 3 years seem more appropriate.
+Every 3

-MEMBER STATE HR, BE, HU, IE, AT, SE, RO, FI, DE, ES, SK, FR, CZ, EL, DK, NL, IT, EE, PL HR, BE, HU, IE, AT, SE, RO, FI, DE, ES, SK, FR, CZ, EL, DK, NL ,IT, EE, PL COMMISSION PROPOSAL Drafting suggestions Comments PL(Comments): While we strongly support the idea to conduct an evaluation of the Regulation, we also envisage that carrying out the assessment every five years may not be sufficient.
+MEMBER STATE HR, BE, HU, IE, AT, SE, RO, FI, DE, ES, SK, FR, CZ, EL, DK, NL, IT, EE, PL, LU HR, BE, HU, IE, AT, SE, RO, FI, DE, ES, SK, FR, CZ, EL, DK, NL, IT, EE, PL, LU COMMISSION PROPOSAL Drafting suggestions Comments years seem more appropriate.
+PL(Comments): While we strongly support the idea to conduct an evaluation of the Regulation, we also envisage that carrying out the assessment every five years may not be sufficient.
 Having in mind fast evolution of digital environment, our recommendation is to evaluate the rules laid down in the Regulations at least once in three years.
 As an example Regulation 2019/1150 on promoting fairness and transparency for business users of online intermediation services in art.
 18 provide for review to be carry out every three years.
 2. For the purpose of paragraph 1, Member States and the Board shall send information on the request of the Commission.
 3. In carrying out the evaluations referred to in paragraph 1, the Commission shall take into account the positions and findings of the European Parliament, the Council, and other relevant bodies or sources.